3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ####  Big Berkeley Instance Recognition Dataset (Big BIRD)

 This dataset includes 600 images, 600 RGB-D-based point clouds, pose information for every image and point cloud, segmentation masks for all images, and meshes created from merged point clouds.
-This dataset is extensive but utilizes point clouds which would not be applicable for our purposes. if extra data is needed, this could be a potentially useful resource.
+This dataset is extensive but utilizes point clouds which would not be applicable for our purposes.
+Although, if extra data is needed, this could be a potentially useful resource.

 ## Unity Game Engine Research